-Software
+Software "Mastering Chemistry" program (based on our Tro textbook).
+You can access (and purchase)

-"Mastering Chemistry" program (based on our Tro textbook).
-You can access (and purchase) Mastering Chemistry through Canvas.
+Mastering Chemistry through Canvas.

-\You may purchase the required access code as part of a package with an electronic version of the textbook for \$116.60 (for Mastering Chemistry and the e-book together), or you may purchase the standalone access code for \$70.00.
-You can get the access code and/or the e-text through the MyLab and Mastering link on the Chem 31A Canvas site.
+\You may purchase the required access code for MasteringChemistry as part of a package with an electronic version of the textbook (for Mastering Chemistry and the e-book together), or a standalone access code directly through the MyLab and Mastering link on the Chem 31A Canvas site.
 Detailed instructions on purchasing and registering a MasteringChemistry access code and/or e-text are available as a handout on the Chem 31A Canvas site.
 You may also purchase an access code bundled with your textbook in the bookstore.